mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 *Property Wrappers* feature described in [SE-0258](https://github.com/DougGregor/swift-evolution/blob/property-wrappers/proposals/0258-property-wrappers.md) proposal.
 The main goal here is wrapping properties with logic which can be extracted into the separated struct to reuse it across the codebase.
 This proposal is not accepted yet, but Apple provides *Xcode beta with Swift 5.1 snapshot*, which has it.

 #### @State
 *@State* is a *Property Wrapper* which we can use to mark *View*'s state. *SwiftUI* will store it in special internal framework memory outside of *View* struct.
-Only current related *View* and its children can access it.
+Only related *View* and its children can access it.
 As soon as the value of @*State* property change *SwiftUI* rebuilds *View* to respect state changes.
 Here is a simple example.

 ```swift
 struct ProductsView: View {